Weighted power variation of integrals with respect to a Gaussian process: Introduction

-\paragraph{Gladyshev's Theorem} Now we can formulate the main result of the paper.
-Suppose that a mean zero Gaussian process $X$ has locally stationary increments with a local variance $\rho$ and has the Orey index $\gamma_X=\gamma\in (0,1)$.
-Suppose that a function $f\colon\,[0,T]\to\RR$ is regulated if $\gamma\geq 1/2$ and has bounded $q$-variation for some $q<1/(1-2\gamma)$ if $\gamma<1/2$, and let $1<r<2/\max\{(2\gamma-1),0\}$.
-Under the further hypotheses of Theorem \ref{asconvergence} on the covariance of $X$, a stochastic process $Y$ defined by (\ref{Y1}) exists, and with probability one \beq \lim_{n\to\infty}\sum_{i=1}^{m_n}\frac{|Y(t_i^n)-Y(t_{i-1}^n)|^r}{[ \rho (t_i^n-t_{i-1}^n)]^r}(t_i^n-t_{i-1}^n)=E|\eta|^r\int_0^T|f|^r, \eeq where $\eta$ is a $N(0,1)$ r.v. and $((t_i^n)_{i=1}^{m_n})$ is a sequence of partitions of $[0,T]$ such that the sequence $(\max_i(t_i^n-t_{i-1}^n))$ tends to zero as $n\to\infty$ sufficiently fast (see Remark \ref{mesh} for details).
+Now we can formulate the main result of the paper with more details.
+Suppose that a mean zero Gaussian process $X$ has locally stationary increments with a local variance $\rho$ and has the Orey index $\gamma_X(\rho )=\gamma\in(0,1)$.
+Suppose that a function $f\dvtx [0,T]\to\RR$ is regulated if $\gamma \geq1/2$ and has bounded $q$-variation for some $q<1/(1-2\gamma)$ if $\gamma<1/2$, and let $1<r<2/\max\{(2\gamma-1),0\}$.
+Under the further hypotheses of Theorem~\ref{asconvergence} on the covariance of $X$, a stochastic process $Y$ defined by (\ref{Y1}) exists, and (\ref{mainresult}) holds with probability one.
+The proof of the main result (Theorem~\ref{asconvergence}) use the ideas of Marcus and Rosen \cite{MandR1992} and Shao \cite{QMS1996}.